Tech has made our lives more convenient. What do we trade in return for our data? Bid a fond adieu with me as I mourn privacy lost.

-Of course, a New York Times journalist discovered what was going on in 2005 and though the Times initially suppressed the article at the behest of the Bush administration until after the election.
+Of course, a New York Times journalist discovered what was going on in 2005, though the Times initially suppressed the article at the behest of the Bush administration until after the election.
 Once it was revealed in December of that year what the executive branch was doing, the public was fed the usual rhetoric about patriotism, safety, and country.
-At the same time as they promised AT&T and the rest of their corporate comrades immunity from civil action.
+At the same time, they promised AT&T and the rest of their corporate comrades immunity from civil action.

 Privacy Rights We've Lost

 Here are five examples of privacy rights you probably weren’t even aware you've lost.
 Fallen by the wayside, quietly, swiftly—may they forever rest in peace.

 - Privacy of your trash: This privacy is lost via the Waste Watch Driver Training Program, active in 170+ U.S. cities and towns.

 - Privacy of your DNA: If you were born after 1963 in Massachusetts, or 1970 or so elsewhere in the U.S., your DNA is taken by the hospital and is now stored in various government facilities from state to state.
 The states claim a right to your genetic material and use it for their research.